 - A map of the area showing affected properties.

-- Or the proposal can be publicly notified.
+- alternatively the proposal can be publicly notified.

 Once all the consents are obtained and delivered to the Council the planning staff can write a decision.